oliviermbida/docker-to-vms/README.md

 - Maintainability of code.
 With each `FROM` you add, the code become difficult to maintain and understand.

-What the best practice should be is to build your own image from if you require more than one `FROM` in your `Dockerfile`.
+What the best practice should be is to build your own image if you require more than one `FROM` in your `Dockerfile`.

 In the following example, lets say I want to build a docker Ubuntu focal image.